BernanR/starting-vue-project/README.md

 # VueStarting

-In this project you have everything you need to start your project with vue and tailwind.
+In this project you will have everything you need to start your project with vue and tailwind.

 * Login and Register page
 * Routes